Your team is failing at project after project. The team culture has a cancer and it feels like World War 3 in every meeting.

 Health Monitors work best when done on a regular schedule.
 Clients change and projects change and remaining perpetually “emotionally nimble” as a group is essential.
 Some teams even schedule Health Monitors on a monthly basis.
 If your team has a lot of red areas, perhaps consider a weekly or bi-weekly cadence until you’re feeling a bit stronger.

 When you complete a project, taking some time to do a post-mortem will take your team culture into that elite effectiveness zone.
-This will further reinforce the ritual of awareness check; first during the monitoring stage (more of a birds eye or organization-wide view) and then during the post-project stage (a precise task/project oriented perspective).
+This will further reinforce the ritual of awareness check; first during the monitoring stage (more of a bird’s eye or organization-wide view) and then during the post-project stage (a precise task/project-oriented perspective).

 Feel that sting?
 That’s PAIN, not paralysis.

 The funny thing about problems is that when you’re aware of them, they hurt.
 I guess that’s not really funny.
-It’s more of an amazing feature of problems; the naturally create the discomfort necessary to fix themselves.
+It’s more of an amazing feature of problems; they naturally create the discomfort necessary to fix themselves.
 Getting to a “mostly red” place in your business with your team is very motivating.

 True, it can also be paralyzing.
 But that’s why we’re not leaving you in the “problem diagnosis” stage.
 Once you’ve acknowledged that something is seriously wrong, then the next logical step is to identify what and fix it.
-A sure way to overcome the paralysis is to bring a proven process to the pain party.
+A sure way to overcome paralysis is to bring a proven process to the pain party.
 POW!

 This incredible Health Monitor system has taken countless teams from “oh sh*t” to “we get sh*t done!” and tends to continue doing so for as long as it’s implemented.
 Working this process together from start to finish is an incredibly rewarding process that bonds a team.
 It’s like surviving a shipwreck.
 You will be practically bonded for life.

 Make the decision to end your frustration now, step away from the HR office, and take matters into your own hands with a Health Monitor.